Aaftab-Alam/FleetingFiles/README.md

   virtualenv env
 ```

 That will create a new folder env in your project directory.
-Next activate it with this command on windows:
+Next, activate it with this command on windows:

 ```bash
   env\Scripts\activate